PoPGRI/Race/raceDoc22.md

 The submission site opens on April 18, and can be found at [https://graic2022submit.web.illinois.edu/graic2022](https://graic2022submit.web.illinois.edu/graic2022).

 Each team must create an account with us to be able to submit.
 Please fill out our [form](https://forms.gle/SF6ffppeuYJp5w5z8) so that we can create your account.
 Teams may resubmit controllers up to the deadline.
-In the days leading up to the race, we will run your controllers on our test track and provide videos and race logs as feedback.
-We will also maintain a leaderboard of the test track so teams know how they compare against each other. **PLEASE NOTE THAT THE TEST TRACK IS NOT A PART OF THE FINAL RACING CONFIGURATIONS, AND TEAMS SHOULD BE AWARE AS TO NOT OVERFIT TO OUR TESTING SCENARIO.** After the submission site closes on **May 1**, we will run the last controllers submitted by the teams on our final race configurations, and we will reveal the results of the race at our CPS-IOT Week presentation.
+In the days leading up to the race, we will run your controllers on our test tracks and provide videos and race logs as feedback.
+We will also maintain a leaderboard of the test tracks so teams know how they compare against each other. **PLEASE NOTE THAT THE TEST TRACKS ARE ONLY A SUBSET OF THE FINAL RACING CONFIGURATIONS, AND TEAMS SHOULD BE AWARE AS TO NOT OVERFIT TO OUR TESTING SCENARIOS.** After the submission site closes on **May 1**, we will run the last controllers submitted by the teams on our final race configurations, and we will reveal the results of the race at our CPS-IOT Week presentation.

 ## File Structure